Sign Up for a Free Account

 Paroxysmal hemicrania

 The nonsteroidal anti-inflammatory drug (NSAID) indomethacin often provides complete relief from symptoms.
-Other less effective NSAIDs, calcium-channel blocking drugs (such as verapamil), and corticosteroids may be used to treat the disorder.
-Patients with both paroxysmal hemicrania and trigeminal neuralgia (a condition of the 5th cranial nerve that causes sudden, severe pain typically felt on one side of the jaw or cheek) should receive treatment for each disorder.
+Other less effective NSAIDs, calcium-channel blocking drugs (verapamil), and corticosteroids may be used to treat the disorder.
+People with both paroxysmal hemicrania and trigeminal neuralgia (a condition of the fifth cranial nerve that causes sudden, severe pain typically felt on one side of the jaw or cheek) should receive treatment for each disorder.

 National Headache Foundation